-- 174. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
-Under section 58 of the Act, matters that the Regulator must take into account include: - any relevant convictions of the applicant - any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country - the capacity of the applicant to meet the conditions of the licence. - 175.
-If a licence were issued, the conditions would include a requirement for the licence holder to inform the Regulator of any circumstances that would affect their suitability. - 176.
-In addition, any applicant organisation must have access to a properly constituted Institutional Biosafety Committee and be an accredited organisation under the Act.
+175. In making a decision whether or not to issue a licence, the Regulator must have regard to the suitability of the applicant to hold a licence.
+Under section 58 of the Act, matters that the Regulator must take into account include:

+- any relevant convictions of the applicant - any revocation or suspension of a relevant licence or permit held by the applicant under a law of the Commonwealth, a State or a foreign country - the capacity of the applicant to meet the conditions of the licence.

+176. On the basis of information submitted by the applicant and records held by the OGTR, the Regulator considers International Flower Developments suitable to hold a licence.
+The licence includes a requirement for the licence holder to inform the Regulator of any circumstances that would affect their suitability.

+177. In addition, any applicant organisation must have access to a properly constituted Institutional Biosafety Committee and be an accredited organisation under the Act.